jstevewhite/rsrch/README.md

   - `ENABLE_TABLE_AWARE=true`
   - `TABLE_TOPK_ROWS` set to desired number (e.g., 100)
 - The pipeline now reads these from `.env` and passes them into the summarizer.

+### Verification Notes (composite claims)
+- If a sentence combines multiple facts (e.g., classification + counts), attach multiple citations so each part is supported (e.g., [Source 3][Source 7]).
+- Prefer splitting into two sentences when possible for easier verification and clearer sourcing.
+- The verifier will be stricter if only one citation is provided but both parts are asserted; include the missing source to avoid false negatives.
 - Optional: Configure `SERPER_API_KEY` or `JINA_API_KEY` for fallback scraping
 - Check `research_pipeline.log` for detailed error messages